So, you’re planning your trip to Buenos Aires. Your first question is likely to be: how do I figure out what to do in Buenos Aires?

 Luckily, there’s plenty to do!
 I lived in this vibrant city for almost two years and after exploring a tonne of the best things to do in Buenos Aires, I’ve pulled together a list of my recommendations.
 Here you’ll find my favourites: things to do, bars, restaurants, museums, tours and markets.
 It’s just a matter of whittling the list down into something that fits your interests and the time you have in Buenos Aires.
 Pick and choose according to what you love to do and build your own awesome Buenos Aires itinerary.

 This is a long list, so if you’d prefer not to have to make so many decisions, then check out my guide to 3 days in Buenos Aires with day-by-day recommendations, as well as my advice on where to stay in Buenos Aires.
 Or, if you’re visiting Argentina beyond Buenos Aires, I’ve put together this 2 weeks in Argentina itinerary which covers all my favourite places to visit in the country.
+First time visiting Argentina?
+My guide to planning a trip to Argentina has you covered.

 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).